benjamin-bk-krueger/kringle-web/docs/worlds.md

 - The *pencil* symbol allows you to edit the world description and the linked image (`creator` role necessary, and world ownership)
 - The *world* symbol sets the world visibility (`creator` role necessary, and world ownership)
     - Open: Everyone is able to see public solutions
-    - Closed: No one is able to see solutions (public or not)
+    - Closed: No one is able to see other users' solutions (public or not)
 - The *box* symbol archives the world (`creator` role necessary, and world ownership)
     - Active: The world is visible on the page index and the worlds overview
     - Archived: The world is only visible on the world archive